 - Create a two-minute (or less) video addressing the following questions:

-- In Handshake, upload your resume (one page) and your unofficial transcript (access SIS and save as a .pdf) and apply for the position.
+- In Handshake, complete and submit the application AND upload your resume (one page) and your unofficial transcript (access SIS and save as a .pdf) and apply for the position.

-- Fill out the Online Application (coming later this year)
+- Fill out the Online Application – Google Form

-- This form includes essay questions, faculty references, rank ordering of internship positions, and space to provide your YouTube video link.
+- Complete this online application, which includes essay questions, faculty references, rank ordering of internship positions, and space to provide your YouTube video link.

 Note: The St. Olaf orientation session for selected students will take place in April.
 Selected students will participate in an orientation session at Mayo Clinic at the end of April or early May.
 St. Olaf staff will coordinate transportation for the orientation.
 Students should plan on 4-5 hours, during which they will travel to and from Mayo Clinic, complete paperwork required for Mayo Clinic to perform a background check, and meet faculty mentors.